-Credits: 3Prerequisite(s): EG 101 with a C or better.
 This course will enable the student to survey the major British writers from 1784 to the present time.
-The student will identify the major literary schools of thought; recognize the relationships between writers, texts, and their historical contexts; develop an awareness of the aesthetic value of literary works; analyze literary devices; identify the major ideas contained in poems and fiction; and evaluate representative texts.
+The student will identify the major literary schools of thought; recognize the relationships between writers, texts, and their

 LT 215.
 American Literature 1: Colonial to 1865